Totally Symmetric Quasigroups of Order 16

 The results of Bailey, McKay and Wanless, Young, and Schwenk all provide independent confirmation of the correctness of the results reported in Theorem 1, as the software used to establish that theorem reproduces a great many of the results computed and predicted by these authors.
-Specifically, the software gives: \begin{itemize} \item[-] the number of totally symmetric quasigroups, as well as the number of isomorphism classes of totally symmetric quasigroups, computed by McKay and Wanless for sets of order $n \leq 15$ (agreeing, of course, with Bailey's results for $n \le 10$); \item[-] the number of medial totally symmetric quasigroups of order $n$ for all $n \leq 16$ predicted by Young; \item[-] the number of isomorphism classes of medial totally symmetric quasigroups of order $n$ for all $n \leq 16$ predicted by Schwenk; \item[-] the number of idempotent totally symmetric quasigroups, as well as the number of isomorphism classes of idempotent totally symmetric quasigroups computed by McKay and Wanless for those orders $n < 16$ that have such objects ($n = 3, 7, 9, 13, 15$). \end{itemize} It is worth noting that this last observation provides corresponding results for $n=16$ (namely that there are 80 isomorphism classes of unipotent totally symmetric quasigroups of this order), which the software corroborates.
+Specifically, the software gives: \begin{itemize} \item[-] the number of totally symmetric quasigroups, as well as the number of isomorphism classes of totally symmetric quasigroups, computed by McKay and Wanless for sets of order $n \leq 15$ (agreeing, of course, with Bailey's results for $n \le 10$); \item[-] the number of medial totally symmetric quasigroups of order $n$ for all $n \leq 16$ predicted by Young; \item[-] the number of isomorphism classes of medial totally symmetric quasigroups of order $n$ for all $n \leq 16$ predicted by Schwenk; \item[-] the number of idempotent totally symmetric quasigroups, as well as the number of isomorphism classes of idempotent totally symmetric quasigroups computed by McKay and Wanless for those orders $n < 16$ that have such objects ($n = 1, 3, 7, 9, 13, 15$). \item[-] the number of unipotent totally symmetric quasigroups, as well as the number of isomorphism classes of unipotent totally symmetric quasigroups computed by McKay and Wanless for those orders $n \leq 16$ that have such objects ($n = 1, 2, 4, 8, 10, 14, 16$). \end{itemize}